-Once each semester, full time students will receive a review of their academic progress toward completing middle school and/or obtaining a standard high school diploma and be advised of course selection, career and post-secondary planning.
-The Bay Virtual guidance counselor is available to support, encourage and monitor the success of students.
+Bay Virtual School counselors will regularly review students' academic progress toward completing middle school and/or obtaining a standard high school diploma.
+Counselors will also meet with rising seniors and their parent/guardian to ensure that they are on track for graduation.
+BVS guidance counselors are available to support, encourage and monitor the success of students.
 Although any questions about the specifics of a course should be directed to the particular teacher, any general questions about the school or the student's education should be directed to the guidance counselor.
 An evaluation of each student will be conducted at the end of each school year to determine their continued enrollment for the next school year.
 To maintain continuous enrollment at Bay Virtual School, a student must earn grades of C or higher in each course, maintain consistent pacing in every class, communicate successfully with teachers, and participate in all standardized testing.
-Those students who fail to meet the minimum continuation standards will be referred to the office of student assignment to meet their educational goals in an educational setting better suited to their learning style.